Firescar96/blockapps-docs/source/index.md

 });
 ```

+#### address-explorer.js

-You'll notice that the last block of code above requests the transactions, and then we request each transaction's block within a `for` loop.
+You'll notice that the last block of code at right requests the transactions, and then we request each transaction's block within a `for` loop.
 Because we're in that loop, we have to create a new handler for each block or else we'll have issues with Javascript closures.
 This makes `createTransactionHandler` the primary method where we handle transactions and their blocks.
 You'll notice that currently, it's just outputting transactions and their block number to the console.

 ## Displaying Transactions